evboggs302/react-i-ii-review/state.md

 1. What is state?

+holds data within the componenet

 2. Where do you set initial state?

+in the parent component

 3. What method do you use to update state?

+this.setState({})

 ### Understand